 3. Stylistic AI clichés

 Every AI model has a certain style.
 Especially when it comes to popular ones, like ChatGPT, they have certain fingerprints, such as overusing certain words or sentence lengths.
+GPTZero analyzes essays from exactly this perspective.
 AI detection tools can analyze your essay from this perspective and compare it to known AI clichés.

 Types of AI Detection Tools